ARGOeu/argo-web-api/doc/v2/docs/recomputations.md

 GET: List Recomputation Requests         | This method can be used to retrieve a list of current Recomputation requests.          | [ Description](#1)
 POST: Create a new recomputation request | This method can be used to insert a new recomputation request onto the Compute Engine. | [ Description](#2)
 DELETE: Delete a specific recomputation  | This method can be used to delete a specific recomputation. | [ Description](#3)
+POST: change status  | This method can be used to change status of a specific recomputation. | [ Description](#4)
+DELETE: Reset status of recomputation  | This method can be used to reset status of a specific recomputation. | [ Description](#5)

 <a id='1'></a>